jandres01/Spark-Apache-/finalProject.md

 ![Alt Text]("/users/jandres/Desktop/BGPics/Financial\ Crisis.png")

 What is surprising is that we can see that during the Oil Crisis net Income was impacted the most probably because expenses increased for all the companies.
-During the Tech Bubble and Financial Crisis Net Income was beginning to match Sales therefore companies were decreasing their costs for profit margins to be similar to regular economy.
+However, during the Tech Bubble and Financial Crisis we had companies producing positive ratios.
+Companies had decreased sales & lowered their costs to ensure costs were less than sales for net income to stay positive.
+However, we know reducing company costs did include firing of numerous employees of the company.

+From the data we can see that the Oil Crisis is when publicly traded companies were most affected.
+Followed by the financial crisis then the tech bubble.